-Small bamboo rafts carried Liu Bao tea down the winding Liu Bao River from tea growing areas including Buyi, Siliu, Tangping, Lichong, Wutong, and Gaojian.
-The tea trav-
+S mall bamboo rafts carried Liu Bao tea down the winding Liu Bao River from tea-growing areas including Buyi, Siliu, Tangping, Lichong, Wutong, and Gaojian.
+The tea traveled along the Xijiang River system and finally arrived in Guangzhou for collection and distribution.
+From there, it was carried to homes of overseas Chinese throughout the world.